 – Multek Corp. and Prof. Michael Cima

-– MIT, who will join Dr. Chaffin to field questions and engage with the AVS community.
+– UMD, who will join Dr. Chaffin to field questions and engage with the AVS community.

 Featured throughout the week, the IoT theme is also captured across nineteen different sessions programmed by our many Divisions, Groups and Focus Topics.
 An example of these sessions includes: “Challenges of Sensor Manufacturing for the IoT,